 There are plenty of ways to be involved in sustainable activities here in and around Waltham Forest – from shopping to support your community, to digging in the local park, to campaigning for change.
+For monthly updates sign up to Hornbeam enews.
 If you’d like a regular event listed please get in touch.

 Shopping | Bike Rides | Social | Outdoor | Campaigning